 The value of Granby Provincial Park lies in its lack of development.
 This wilderness character is evident in the trail system, resulting in challenging yet rewarding hiking experiences.
 Trails within the park are unmarked and may be overgrown or in disrepair.
 See below for trail descriptions.
 These descriptions are not meant to be used for navigation.
 Click for more detailed trail information.

 Horseback riding is permitted.
 July and August, the best season for wildflower viewing, is a popular time for riding.
 In the Galloping Hills area, riding is easy with access to the alpine possible in 15-20 minutes of riding.
 Please stay on existing trails through the Dragon Flats area to minimize impacts on the grassland meadows.

-The park is open to hunting except for moose and grizzly bear.
+The park is open to hunting.
 Check the BC Hunting and Trapping Regulations for more information.
 The park is usually busiest in the first two weeks of September during the four-point mule deer season.
-Horses are permitted, ATVs prohibited.
+Horses are permitted, ATVs are prohibited.

 Pets on Leash